 How can Occupational therapists help Emotional Regulation?

 Occupational therapists help people participate in their daily activities.
 As mentioned, poor emotion regulation can impact a person to work, go to school, and develop friendships.
 Therefore, Occupational Therapists can help individuals develop emotion regulation skills so they can participate in these occupations that are important for their daily life.
+Strategies such as controlled choices is another fantastic tool that occupational therapists and parents can both use.

 Pediatric Occupational Therapists help children recognize emotions, learn to read other people’s emotions and develop strategies to manage their emotions.

 Occupational Therapists also understand a range of health conditions and how that might impact a person’s ability to learn these skills.
-For example, a person with autism might have low awareness of reading other people’s body language and cues, and therefore occupational therapists can help this person work on developing these skills.
+For example, a person with

 In particular, Occupational Therapists can help support children who have emotion regulation difficulties and sensory processing difficulties.
 Sometimes behaviors arising from sensory processing difficulties can be seen as behavioral outbursts, it is important for adults to know the difference between the two, as there are different ways to manage these situations.